Life As a Ship Mate

 - Tugboat Mate

 There were about 38,800 jobs for Ship Mate in 2016 (in the United States).
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ship Mate by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Ship Mate are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.